otiber/Data-centric-Microservice-Identification/README.md

 # Data-centric-Microservice-Identification
-Identification of microservices from database schema ofthe autopart monolothicsystem
+Identification of microservices from database schema of the autopart monolothicsystem